steve-crouch/course-material.old/software_project_management/continuous_integration/github_actions.md

 1. add the `workflow_dispatch` trigger, just like in the basic file

-1. Change the "Install dependencies" step to run the following block:
+1. Change the last line to `python -m pytest -m tests/test_models.py`, so it runs
-    ~~~ bash
-            python -m pip install --upgrade pip setuptools wheel
-            python -m pip install .[dev]
-    ~~~

-1. Change the "Lint with flake8" step to just run `flake8` (with no options at all)

 Then use the web interface to commit the changes.
 Go over to the *Actions* tab to see it running.

 Let's go through what is happening in this workflow:

-The name of this workflow is `Python versions`.
+- The name of this workflow is `Python versions`.
 It runs whenever there's a push to the `main` branch, a pull request targeting the `main` branch, or on a `workflow_dispatch` trigger.

-This workflow only has one job, named `build`, and it runs on the latest version of Ubuntu.
+- This workflow only has one job, named `build`, and it runs on the latest version of Ubuntu.

-This job utilizes a strategy called a matrix, which allows you to run the same job with different configurations.
+- This job utilizes a strategy called a matrix, which allows you to run the same job with different configurations.
 In this case, it's set to run the job with three different Python versions - "3.8", "3.9", and "3.10".
 The `fail-fast` option is set to `false`, which means that if one version fails, the other versions will continue to run.